- Family medicine physician, preventive medicine physician, Verona Family Practice Clinic

 - Committee member, WMS Mental Health Reform Workgroup

 “My experience in the Preventive Medicine Residency was great, but the mentorship from Drs.
 Remington and Pillai was particularly high-yield, especially their emphasis on scholarly work and networking.
 My favorite rotations included my 3-month stint with the State Health Innovation Plan's Alternative Payment Model work group and my rotation at the Wisconsin Hospital Association Department of Quality Improvement.

-“I serve as president of Wisconsin Chapter of the American College of Emergency Physicians and regularly use the public health communication skills and advocacy skills that I learned in the preventive medicine residency in this role.
+“I serve as the immediate past president of Wisconsin Chapter of the American College of Emergency Physicians and regularly use the public health communication skills and advocacy skills that I learned in the preventive medicine residency in this role.
 I am also the chairperson of the Divine Savior Antimicrobial Stewardship Committee; the committee is dedicated to preventing antimicrobial resistance in our rural community and beyond.
 Additionally, I have accepted consultant positions at the Wisconsin Hospital Association Department of Quality Improvement and at the YourPrevention Network.”

 - Occupational and environmental health physician, Guthrie Clinic, Ithaca, New York

 "As on Occupational Medicine physician, I treat both individuals who were injured on the job as well as populations from various workplaces.
 Because our department has relationships with the local businesses and the employees they care for, each work-related injury then becomes an opportunity for prevention-- from recommending improved engineering controls and safety to implementing workplace wellness initiatives to reduce the risk for comorbid conditions that impair healing time and increase pain.
 In residency, I learned to think of the big picture and examine how our environment influences health, vital skills that I use every day in my new role.